The race to defuse Congo’s carbon bomb

 But to date, the funding has fallen short.
 For Congo, the Green Climate Fund, one principal body designated to distribute the funds, says it has spent $65.8 million on five projects so far.
 At the latest international climate meeting in Glasgow, however, international funders pledged $500 million to the country over the next five years to help it preserve its forests.

-The new funding is a “major step,” said Glenn Bush, an environmental economist at the Woodwell Climate Research Center who workswith colleagues in Congo to preserve the country’s central peatland region.
+The new funding is a “major step,” said Glenn Bush, an environmental economist at the Woodwell Climate Research Center who works with colleagues in Congo to preserve the country’s central peatland region.
 But, he cautioned, “there remains a much higher level of investment in economic activity in other sectors, like agriculture and mining, that lead to deforestation and forest degradation.”

 There is also modest international funding devoted to tracking emissions and getting the numbers right — something that is critical in Congo, given the immense potential for emissions to grow because of deforestation and peatland exploitation.